OneDrive/onedrive-api-docs/docs/controls/file-browser/index.md

                     break;

-                case "close":

-                    // in the base of popup this is triggered by a user request to close the window win.close();
-                    break;

-                case "pick":
+                case "open":

-                    await pick(command);
+                    // here we have intercepted an "open" command and can handle it within our application

-                    // let the picker know that the pick command was handled (required) port.postMessage({
+                    // let the browser know that the open command was handled (required) port.postMessage({
                         type: "result",
                         id: message.data.id,